ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 Note: we will need the hex number later.
 For example, copy it into Notepad.

+In case you get the error "Error 23: NotFound" then the Thread network is not formed.
+Enter Raspberry Pi IP address in a web browser and click on "Form" button in the Form menu.

 19. get the PAN-ID of your thread network:

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset extpanid"